 Sychophants come in a variety of personal needs.
 Some hide their insecurity better than others, but most are convincing thespians.
 Each of them has resigned from personal greatness, adopting instead a strategy of proximate greatness.
 How sad.

-Then, there are the common C-sychophants, silent and in the shadows seeking obscurity.
+Then, there are the common C-sycophants, silent and in the shadows seeking obscurity.
 Determined to not give the nominal leader an excuse for reprisal, vindictive spew or torrid tweet.
-This is the common mold of the C-sycophant, for most don invisibility cloaks, hoping to not be noticed, or interviewed, or grouped with the A or the B-sychophants — for added fear of loss of anonymity.
+This is the common mold of the C-sycophant, for most don invisibility cloaks, hoping to not be noticed, or interviewed, or grouped with the A or the B-sycophants — for added fear of loss of anonymity.
 Fear is their motivation, and survival is their goal.
 They do not gaze into mirrors.

 The sycophants are all self-absorbed.
 Some are florid narcissists.
 Most are sociopathic in their behavior.
 If there is a salaciousness to being political, the sycophants would teach the class.

 Clearly, real leaders do not need sycophants, and I have often seen real leaders dismiss sycophants out of principal or points of virtue (completely confusing the sycophants, too).
-Secretary of Defense Jim Mattis toughly eschews sycophants, feeling that judgement is best tested with those who clearly speak truth to power.
-Pope Francis lives in a world of symbolism and ceremony, but favors humility and significant acts over political protocol.
+Secretary of Defense Jim Mattis toughly eschews sycophants, feeling that judgment is best tested with those who clearly speak truth to power.
+Pope Francis lives in a world of symbolism and ceremony but favors humility and significant acts over the political protocol.
 Real leaders offer no stage for sycophants to play.
 Their credo is the worthy mission or the relevant core human values, not the man or woman’s vanity, fame or fortune.